-All suppliers to the company to be sent a letter informing them of the change and requesting all further invoices and statements to be in the name of the new company from the changeover date.
+All suppliers to the company to be sent a letter informing them of the change and asking that all further invoices and statements be addressed to the new company from the changeover date.

 - Bank accounts to be opened in the name of the new company.

-- Bank security arrangements will need to be revised and adjusted as necessary to reflect new company status.
+- Bank security arrangements will need to be changed as necessary to reflect new company status.

-- New letters of offer re term loans and overdrafts will need to be issued and reviewed in detail.
+- New letters of offer for any term loans and overdrafts will need to be issued by the bank and reviewed by you in detail.

-- Ensure that a plentiful supply of cheques, lodgement slips etc. in the name of the new company are received before the date of changeover.
+- Make sure that you’ve received a plentiful supply of cheques and lodgement slips in the name of the new company before the date of changeover.

-- Ensure all business accounts are transferred including deposit accounts.
+- Have all business accounts transferred including deposit accounts.

 - Close allaccounts in the name of the old business.